markbarlow/180bpm/_drafts/180-steps-intro.md

 1. Not as tired or achey
 2. Helped me go further
 3. Helped me go faster
-4. Easier to change direction and avoid puddles or tourists
+4. Easier to change direction and avoid puddles - or tourists randomly stepping out in front of you *without looking*

 Needless to say, I heartily recommend it